 Pharmaceutical companies and alternative healers are each in a business of helping people but in the long run alternative treatments and medicines tend to cost less.
 While there are lots of claims of “miraculous” healings occurring through alternative treatments, from alleviating minor pains to curing cancer, scientific evidence in regards to these cases, although growing, is far from rigorous.

-In 1998, the National Institutes of Health (NIH) dedicated an entire branch to studying the effects of alternative medicine: the National Center for Complementary and Alternative Medicine (NCCAM), which conducts clinical trials and scientific research on alternative medicine.
-Examples of recent studies that the NCCAM has undertaken include use of Echinacea for the common cold, using electroacupuncture for treating depression, and the use of Ginkgo biloba to prevent the onset of Alzheimer’s in the elderly.
+The National Institutes of Health (NIH) has dedicated an entire branch to studying the effects of alternative medicine: the National Center for Complementary and Integrative Health (NCCIH), which conducts clinical trials and scientific research on alternative medicine.
+Examples of recent studies that the NCCIH has undertaken include use of Echinacea for the common cold, using electroacupuncture for treating depression, and the use of Ginkgo biloba to prevent the onset of Alzheimer’s in the elderly.
 Electroacupuncture did appear to help individuals with depression while Ginkgo biloba did not seem to prevent the development of dementia or Alzheimer’s.
 They are still awaiting the results of the Echinacea study.

 There really is something to some types of alternative healing options.
 Seeing a chiropractor for spinal manipulation has been proven to relieve headaches and pain associated with the back and neck.
-Between 2011 and 2013, the U.S. Army saw an approximate 2 percent reduction in opioid use for pain management thanks to alternative healing options like acupuncture and yoga.
+In a two-year study, the U.S. Army saw an approximate 2 percent reduction in opioid use for pain management thanks to alternative healing options like acupuncture and yoga.
 Acupuncture has also been proven to reduce pain as well as nausea and chemotherapy-induced vomiting in cancer patients.

 Yoga has also been shown to help improve overall health by reducing asthma symptoms, increasing flexibility, and decreasing stress.
 One of the greatest and most viral success stories include Arthur Boorman, a disabled Gulf War veteran who was told he would never walk again without the assistance of crutches.
 By practicing yoga and switching to a nutrient-based diet, he not only lost 140 pounds over the course of a year but also regained the ability to walk and even run.